REJOICE IN THE LORD

 Well, I was in ecstasy.
 Everything still hurt in my body, but my heart soared to the heavens.
 I was right where I belonged.
-My suffering was not for naught.
-That this slight, momentary affliction was preparing me for something more and something wonderful.
-And I made it!
+My suffering was not for naught – this slight, momentary affliction was preparing me for something more and something wonderful.
+I made the team!
 I was suddenly full of ecstatic joy!

 JOY IS A MYSTERY

-Joy will give you a place in your heart to be well, to be passionately alive, even amidst the changes and chances and sufferings of your life.
+Joy will give you a place in your heart to be well, to be passionately alive, even amidst the changes, chances, and sufferings of your life.

-If you know something already about suffering – and I would imagine that all of you, in your life and ministry, are very acquainted with suffering – then you are at least half-way there.
-You’re “set-ups” to unwrap the gift of joy.
-Truly.
+If you already know something about suffering (I would imagine that all of you, in your life and ministry, are very acquainted with suffering.), then you are at least halfway there.
+You’re “set up” to unwrap the gift of joy.
 May the God of hope fill you with all joy and peace….